-And as cash flow can be forecast, cost of use can be compared with projected revenue and profits generated by the use of the plotter and/or wide-format scanner.
+Monthly lease payments are made throughout a lease or term rental timeline.
+These arranged payments are unaffected by changes in interest rates; you can, therefore, accurately plan for lease payments in advance.
+And as cash flow can be forecasted, the cost of use can be compared with projected revenue and profits generated using the plotter and wide-format scanner.

 A zero-down plotter lease preserves and protects your cash flow, making your money available to work for you rather than sinking it into a depreciating asset.

-If you decide that you want to own the equipment at the end of the plotter lease, you may do so by simply paying the amount specified in the terms of the lease.
+If you decide that you want to own the equipment at the end of the plotter lease, you may do so by simply paying the amount specified in terms of the lease.

 Leasing can reduce your overall tax bill, as the cost is deductible as a business expense reducing the net cost of leasing the equipment.

-This factor will help determine whether to rent or lease, rather than buy.
+This factor will help determine whether to rent or lease rather than buy.

 It is well accepted that a plotter or wide-format MFP system is not a business asset that appreciates: This type of technology depreciates faster than the vast majority of purchased assets.

 So save purchases for assets that either appreciate or depreciate less.
-Leasing gives more freedom for up to date office equipment, important with printers and copiers, to be installed as required, less affected by budget restraints.
+Leasing gives more freedom for up-to-date office equipment, important with printers and copiers, to be installed as required, less affected by budget restraints.

 By contrast, a business that owns its office equipment can only upgrade by reinvesting and disposing of the existing asset.

-It makes sense to use capital for expansion or appreciating business purchases.
+It makes sense to use the capital for expansion or appreciating business purchases.
 Leasing for office technology preserves precious resources for these purposes and other business opportunities.

-Title to the goods remains with the finance provider, which means the equipment does not show on your company balance sheets and therefore not applicable to the expected value depreciation over a fixed period.
+Title to the goods remains with the finance provider, which means the equipment does not show on your company balance sheets and, therefore not applicable to the expected value depreciation over a fixed period.